"Committed to the recovery of wild Pacific salmon in mid Vancouver

 cohenMany thanks go out to Brad Boyden of MOTI, the gang from Mainroad Contracting, and our own James Craig for identifying the problem and persevering in solving the problem.
 The salmon salute you!

-Shelly Park Gets Some TLC
+Shelly Creek Park Gets Some TLC

 shellycreeksigninstalled

 Shelly Creek is Parksville’s last fish-bearing stream.
-The stretch of creek within Shelly Park, located at Hamilton Road, has received a lot of attention lately from MVIHES, local residents, and Vancouver Island University to conserve the Cutthroat Trout that spend their entire lives in the park.
+The stretch of creek within Shelly Creek Park, located at Hamilton Road, has received a lot of attention lately from MVIHES, local residents, and Vancouver Island University to conserve the Cutthroat Trout that spend their entire lives in the park.
 This includes:

 Stream Flow Monitoring for Hydrology Data Riparian Planting Cutthroat Trout Study